lamberta/devkit-doc/api/ui/widget/listview.md

 The `ListView` has a feature which allows it to keep performing excellent even with a large number of items: the number of subviews in the list -instances or subclasses of `Cell`- is limited to the visible area of the view.

-When a cell scrolls out of the bounary of the list it is recycled and used for a cell which scroll into the boundary of the list.
+When a cell scrolls out of the boundary of the list it is recycled and used for a cell which scrolls into the boundary of the list.
 This limits the number of subviews of the list.
+Right before the cell becomes visible the `setData` function of the cell is called with the data to show in the cell as a parameter.

 ~~~
 import ui.widget.ListView as ListView;